RULES OF THE SOCIETY

 (c) at the end of the notice period, the Secretary shall cause the Register of Members to be revised by removing those Members no longer living at their registered address, cancelling their shares and transferring any credit accounts of any such Members to a suspense account within the books of the Society;

-(d) at the end of a period of two years commencing with the date upon which any credit accounts have been transferred to a suspense account, any such credit accounts that remain unclaimed shall be forfeited to the Society; and
+(d) at the end of a period of 2 years commencing with the date upon which any credit accounts have been transferred to a suspense account, any such credit accounts that remain unclaimed shall be forfeited to the Society; and

 (e) no credit account containing more than £10 shall be capable of forfeiture under this clause of this Rule.